Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 What it certifies: The absence of harmful chemicals at levels that could be dangerous to human health.
 This includes pesticide residues, heavy metals, formaldehyde, pH levels, colorfastness, and hundreds of other potentially harmful substances.

-What it does NOT certify: Environmental production practices, fair labor standards, or any sustainability claims beyond chemical safety.
+What it does NOT certify: Environmental production practices, fair labor Standards, or any sustainability claims beyond chemical safety.
 A product can be OEKO-TEX certified and be made using environmentally destructive processes by underpaid workers in unsafe conditions.

 Four product classes exist based on who wears the product: